-OCT 669 Research Seminar III 2 OCT 656 Fieldwork Level IIB (March-May - 12 week full-time internship in practice setting with children) OCT 672 NBCOT Exam Preparation Total Credits 14 A culminating research/project presentation will occur at the end of the second year spring semester.
+A culminating research/project presentation will occur at the end of the second year fall semester.
 Attendance is mandatory and required for degree completion.
+Spring Semester Second Year OCT 602 Synthesis: Occupation-based Practice with Children 2 OCT 615 Synthesis: Theory into Practice OCT 651 Fieldwork Level IIB Preparation OCT 656 Fieldwork Level IIB (March-May - 12 week full-time internship in practice setting with children) Total Credits 10 An NBCOT exam preparation course is provided following spring semester of the second year.
 Students will graduate with a Master's degree in May following successful completion of second year courses.